Skip to main content

 HOME

-Here are five small changes that can make a big difference in aesthetic and monetary value.
+Here are five minor changes that can make a major difference in both the appearance and value of your home.

 Read more: Home improvements that can increase value

-While window film may sound strange—no, it’s not the plastic stuff college kids put on their windows to save on heating bills—installing some changes the complexion and privacy of a room.
-Especially if you have a ground floor apartment or a house on a busy street.
-There are plenty of options, from simple privacy frosting that keeps passing eyes out but lets natural light in to patterns that mimic stained glass.
-The added layer may help reduce electricity bills as well because the film can help a room maintain its temperature (without the shoddiness and temporary nature of the aforementioned bachelor pad).
+Window film, also known as tint, can make a significant impact on the complexion and privacy level of a room.
+If you have a ground floor apartment or a house on a busy street, it’s worth considering.
+There are plenty of options, from simple privacy frosting that blocks inquiring eyes while letting in natural light, to patterns that mimic stained glass.
+The added layer may help reduce electricity bills as well because the tint can help a room maintain its temperature.

 Curb appeal is real.
-A pleasing and welcoming view from the street will increase a house's value and make returning home every day a bit more pleasant.
+Anyone who’s ever sold or shopped for a house knows that a pleasing and welcoming view from the street will increase a house's appeal—and value.
 You want to be the nicest house on the block, right?
-But improving curb appeal doesn't need to be a large project.
-Start small.
+You’re in luck, because you can markedly improve curb appeal with a few deft touches.

 Depending on the size and location of your home, repainting the entire exterior can be a big-ticket item, right up there with the dreaded cost of a new roof.
-That's not an option when it comes to a small upgrade.
-But touching up wear and tear on the existing paint job is something that can be handled with a little effort and a ladder—and makes a big, noticeable difference.
+But touching up wear and tear on the existing paint job is a manageable task that makes a noticeable difference—all it takes is a can of paint, a brush and a ladder.

-Before you start the touch up job, however, rent a power washer and start spraying.
-By removing dirt and mold from the side of the house, as well as any sidewalks, patios, or other adjacent areas, you'll extend the life of the surface while also improving how it looks.
+Before you start the touch-up job, rent a power washer and start spraying.
+By removing dirt and mold from the side of the house, as well as any sidewalks, patios or other adjacent areas, you'll extend the life of the surface while also improving how it looks.
+(And there are few things in life as satisfying as power washing dirt and grime away.)
 That’s the kind of low effort, big impact project we can get behind.

 Explore more